-Reconciliation of the Statement of Revenues, Expenditures and Changes in Fund Balances of Governmental Funds to the Statement of Activities Year Ended December 31, 2020
+Reconciliation of the Statement of Revenues, Expenditures and Changes in Fund Balances of Governmental Funds to the Statement of Activities

+Year Ended December 31, 2022

-Total Net Change in Fund Balances - Governmental Funds \$ 1,639,224 Amounts reported for governmental activities in the statement of activities are different because: Capital outlays are reported in governmental funds as expenditures.
+Total Net Change in Fund Balances - Governmental Funds Þ (47,542) Amounts reported for governmental activities in the statement of activities are different because: Capital outlays are reported in governmental funds as expenditures.
 However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives as depreciation expense.
-Capital outlays Depreciation expense Loss on disposal of assets \$ 876,339 (1,164,489) (4,016) (292,166) Repayment of bond and capital lease principal is an expenditure in the governmental funds, but the repayment reduces long-term liabilities in the statement of net position.
-Principal on bonds Principal on capital leases 200,463 183,117 In the statement of activities, certain operating expenses are measured by the amounts earned during the year.
+Capital outlays Depreciation expense Loss on disposal of assets \$ 1,248,436 (1,280,881) (151,222) (183,667) Repayment of bond and lease principal is an expenditure in the governmental funds, but the repayment reduces long-term liabilities in the statement of net position.
+Principal on bonds Principal on leases 197,783 92,936 In the statement of activities, certain operating expenses are measured by the amounts earned during the year.
 In governmental funds, however, expenditures for these items are measured by the amount of financial resources used.
-Compensated absences (increase) decrease Unamortized bond premium (increase) decrease OPEB obligation (increase) decrease Net pension liability (increase) decrease 21,946 1,549 (33,745) (994,044) The change in deferred inflows and outflows related to the New Hampshire Retirement System Cost-Sharing Employer Defined Benefit Pension Plan and from Other Post Employment Benefits are reported against pension expense and other financing uses in the governmental activities.
-Deferred inflows (increase) decrease Deferred outflows increase (decrease) 137,781 718,769 856,550 Change in Net Position of Governmental Activities \$ 1,582,894
+Compensated absences (increase) decrease Unamortized bond premium (increase) decrease OPEB obligation (increase) decrease Net pension liability (increase) decrease 29,887 1,549 (33,806) (601,652) Revenues in the governmental activities that are not available financial resources in the governmental funds.
+Change in unavailable revenue (63,417) The change in long-term deferred inflows and outflows are reported against pension expense and other financing uses in the governmental activities.
+Deferred inflows (increase) decrease Deferred outflows increase (decrease) 774,117 (20,465) 753,652 Change in Net Position of Governmental Activities \$ 145,723

-Statement of Net Position Fiduciary Funds December 31, 2020
+Statement of Net Position Fiduciary Funds December 31, 2022